caelum/vraptor-dash/README.markdown

 	select count(id), uri from DashUriStat group by uri select count(id), userId from DashUriStat group by userId

+# Auditing access to specific methods

+If you want to log who access some methods, register:

+	AuditLogInterceptor

+And annotate your method with the parameters to be logged:

+	@Audit("client")
+	public void edit(Client client) {
+		...
+	}

+Remember that you need the logged in user to implement the interface IdeableUser

 # Help

 Get help at VRaptor's mailing list